 One more thing – Traditional Lemon rice is often carried as a dish when travelling.
 The upgraded version is best eaten hot.
 It will not hold up well for travels.

 I hope you like this recipe.
-Do share your thoughts and comments down below or on my Facebook page.
+Do share your thoughts and comments down below.
 I love to hear from all of you!!